thanh-tk/job-site-be/README.md

 `npm install`

 ### Modify Schema
-The schema file is located in `prisma/schema.prisma`.
-You can modify it to fit your needs.
+The schema file is located in `prisma/schema.prisma`. modify if needed.

 To mirgate change to Database, using following command: